GET HARD RESULTS. Start here

 The length of the male refractory period can vary.
 For some men, it’s less than one hour, while for others, it may last for up to 24 hours.
 You may need to figure out what yours is, but once you have that information, masturbating before sex can increase your time to ejaculation.

 Even if you choose not to keep an hourly log, you can still get some benefits by masturbating earlier in the day or shortly before being with a partner.
-Just don’t overdo it and stroke your erectile potential into the ground.
-If you do, you could end up with a situational version of erectile dysfunction
+Just don’t overdo it, or you could end up with a situational degree of erectile dysfunction.

 Improve Your Cardiovascular Fitness